thirdweb-dev/js/packages/storage/README.md

 ## Quick Start

-Once you have the Thirdweb Storage SDK installed, you can use it to easily upload and download files and other data using decentralized storage systems.
+Once you have the thirdweb Storage SDK installed, you can use it to easily upload and download files and other data using decentralized storage systems.

 Here's a simple example using the SDK to upload and download a file from IPFS: